Erik Winfree's allergies

 moldy cheese (e.g. blue)

-raw fish (OK if extremely fresh, high-quality)
+raw fish (OK if fresh high-quality), eel

 Some foods on the "bad" lists seem to be OK if thoroughly cooked, but I haven't really figured out what's trustable there.
 In fact, this list continues to be revised...